ycheng06/Imagine-Cup/README.txt

 This prototype only contains the core features of Medivise.
 It supports only Eastern Time Zone and has a very basic UI.
-For beta release, the UI will consist more drag and drop functionlities and less of HTML forms.
+For beta release, the UI will consist more drag and drop functionlities and less of HTML forms.In the beta version the register function will also be removed.
+Hospitals subscribed to our service will be given a set of account/password.
+This will be a better way to handle security and maintain our service.

 ================================
 TRYING OUT THE PROTOTYPE
 ==========================
+*Note: If you want to run the project locally, please go to the web.config file in the root directory and comment out the SQL Azure connection string and uncomment the SQLEXPRESS connection string.
+SQL Azure will cannot run locally without my approval of
+	your computer's IP address, so it will not work
+1. go to http:\\eosimaginecupp.cloudapp.net
-1. Login with the following account/password
+2. Login with the following account/password
    account: xihan
    password: xih@n123
-2. create a patient under your name and phone number
+3. create a patient under your name and phone number
-3. confirmation SMS message will be sent to you
+4. confirmation SMS message will be sent to you
-4. First medicine reminder is set to 10 AM EST
+5. First medicine reminder is set to 10 AM EST
-5. Medicication Warning is set to 5PM EST
+6. Medicication Warning is set to 5PM EST
-6. A Miss medication alert will be created if you don't reply before the next medicine reminder.
+7. A Miss medication alert will be created if you don't reply before the next medicine reminder.

 ENJOY !!